 For business taxes, both types of companies must report income and expenses on Schedule C of Form 1040.
 You’ll pay taxes on your income, whether you take a paycheck or not.
 You’ll deduct business expenses from your gross income, so be sure to maintain good records and save all receipts in case of an audit.
 The tax filing process will change a bit if you’ve brought on multiple members as part of your LLC, so keep that in mind if this is your plan.

 If you hire employees, both LLCs and sole proprietors must:

 What about money to get you out on the road?
-According to Keep Truckin, entrepreneurs looking to start a trucking company can expect an initial investment of $10,000 to $30,000.
+Entrepreneurs looking to start a trucking company can expect an initial investment of $10,000 to $30,000.
 That covers vehicle down payments, insurance, permits, and a range of expenses specific to your state.